sverdlyuk/glados_ukr/README.md

 * Sample rate: 48000 Hz (number of audio samples per second) File names must correspond to the numbers they represent.
 More details are in the [Midea command mapping file](https://github.com/sverdlyuk/glados_ukr/blob/main/midea_glados_uk_mapping.csv).
 For convenience, here are the [original Midea M7 Pro sound files](https://github.com/sverdlyuk/glados_ukr/tree/main/Other%20files/original).

+## 🎙️ How to create your own Xiaomi voice pack
+A Xiaomi voice pack is a `tar.gz` archive containing `.mp3` files without folders (all files are placed directly in the root of the archive).
+All files are named with numbers.
+Each number corresponds to a specific phrase.
+See more details in the [Xiaomi command mapping](https://github.com/sverdlyuk/glados_ukr/blob/main/xiaomi_glados_uk_mapping.csv).
+The file bitrate is 96 kbps.
+The sample rate is 44.1 kHz or 16.0 kHz.

+There is a difference in quality between low bitrate (e.g., 32 kbps) and higher bitrate (e.g., 96 or 120 kbps), but for short voice phrases it is almost unnoticeable.
+Therefore, it is recommended to use a bitrate in the range of 100–120 kbps for an optimal balance between quality and file size.

+## 👏 Acknowledgements
+Special thanks for the truly monumental work in creating this voice pack to [Lost Human](https://www.youtube.com/channel/UCZuVCATSHsgvBZMH-k3Gjcg).
+Thanks to everyone who financially supported this project.
+Without your donations, it would have been impossible.
+Thanks to [Oleksandr Belei](https://github.com/oleksandr-belei/dreame-vacuum-uk-voice-packs) for the Dreame phrase file used in this project.

+## 💬 Support
+If something remains unclear or you have difficulties with setup — feel free to ask for help.
+You can create a topic in the [Discussions tab](https://github.com/sverdlyuk/glados_ukr/discussions), write in the [Smart Home | Matrix chat](https://app.element.io/#/room/#selfhostedua:matrix.org), or leave a comment in the relevant [DOU topic](https://dou.ua/forums/topic/49563/).

+🔧 If you notice inaccuracies or have ideas for improvement — I would sincerely appreciate your pull request or feedback.

+## 📜 License
+This project is open and available under the MIT license.
+You are free to use and modify it according to the license terms.